-Develop a rough project quote.
+Develop a rough project quote based on professional services project life cycle.
 Define how many hours are required to deliver the entire project or its specific phase.
 And identify the skills you need to do it.

 At this point, you can consider the hourly cost you don’t want to exceed in the project and make your first estimations of the project revenue.

-But you also need to consider their hourly rate.
+But you also need to consider their hourly rate, or a direct labor cost.
 This is how you keep your project profitable and achieve the profit margin your company needs.